Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 **YOU ARE RESPONSIBLE** for understanding and securing your own network.
 Use this guide as reference material, not as a copy-paste solution.

 ---
-# In this guide, ix1 is WAN, ix0 is LAN
+# In this guide, ix1 is the WAN interface, ix0 is the LAN interface

 ## 📦 Installation Steps